The Kickboxing Message Board

 As of this press time we did not have a full undercard list.
 However we do know that one of the undercard bouts will be one of the most exciting of the night because, CUNG LE IS BACK!

-Yes, current IKF Pro San Shou Champion Cung Le (Right) will make his long awaited return to K-1.
+Yes, current IKF Pro San Shou Champion Cung Le (Left) will make his long awaited return to K-1.
 Le will be fighting a 4 round non title bout against an opponent he's already fought before.
 "It's great to have the opportunity to fight again on a K-1 card," said Le who was last seen on a K-1 event in May 2000 when he defeated 3 time Shidokan Karate champion Laimon Mohamed Keita in a Superfight.

 His opponent this time will be a rematch with Scott Sheeley.
 Four years ago, Le defeated Sheeley after successfully executing a throw that broke Sheeley's cheek bone.
 In our opinion, Sheeley may be not be the worst of Le's worries.
 The two will have a referee in the ring that knows very little about San Shou scoring and may very well make costly mistakes.
 With that being said, both Le and Sheeley may be fighting the referee Friday night more than each other.
 It will be an interesting match to watch, especially how the referee scores the throws.
 Expect mistakes because we can assure you, "They will Happen!"
 To read more about Le click HERE!